Mitilda and Gabriel made it over the wall of another city, still undetected.

 The guard was blocking her path to the wall, so she ran the other way at first.
 Gabriel had heard the guard yell, and came out of his house to run to the wall.
 He was the one carrying the chain.
 He started to levitate it up to the crenellations.

-Mitilda had never seen herself run so fast before.
-She curved around the buildings to get the guard on the other side of her as the wall, which worked, but by the time she made it to the chain the wall guards were already starting to close in on its position.
+Mitilda curved around the buildings to get the guard on the other side of her as the wall, which worked, but by the time she made it to the chain the wall guards were already starting to close in on its position.
 She had no hope of making it now; she couldn't scale the chain in time.
 But Gabriel was already halfway up.

-Instead of climbing up after him, Mitilda stopped and telekinetically grabbed the end of the chain, sending it up and over the other side of the wall as fast as she could.
+Mitilda didn't hesitate to do what had to be done.
+Instead of climbing up after him, she stopped and telekinetically grabbed the end of the chain, sending it up and over the other side of the wall as fast as she could.
 That would give Gabriel a chance to escape.
 The cause had lost her, but the mission was successful.

 Still, she thought she might as well make things difficult for the guards, so she ran throughout town holding an incredibly bright magic light in her hand.
 "Everyone!" she yelled.
 "Magic isn't dangerous, it's the key to freedom!"
 When she had regained enough of the lost distance from the guard, she lockpicked and opened another door and showed her light to the family inside.
 "See this?
 I've been practicing magic for years and it's not dangerous!
 Try it yourself!"
 She darted away again just as the guard caught up to her.